yudharisandy/LudoGame/README.md

 ## Game Features
 - Support for 2-4 players
-- Provide a simple graphical user interface to be played around
 - Support specific Ludo rules:
     - The totem can only go out when dice value is 6
     - No need to choose Totem if there is no totem OnPlay (dice != 6)